 Most people either take the gondola or Tiki Trail up Bob’s Peak, or hike the Queenstown Hill Track to get great views of Lake Wakatipu.
 But for an even easier way to get great views of the lake, just walk or drive up to the Lake Wakatipu Viewpoint.

-This small unofficial viewpoint is actually located on Google Maps and lots of tour companies around Queenstown take people here as they drive out of town.
+This small unofficial viewpoint is actually located here on Google Maps and lots of tour companies around Queenstown take people here as they drive out of town.
 But no need for a tour, you can head up here any time of the day for spectacular views of Lake Wakatipu.

 10. Attiqa/The Sundeck

 If you didn’t know it was there, you would simply walk by.
 That’s the best way to describe Attiqa and The Sundeck.
-The same people own both bars and The Sundeck is located above Attiqa.
+The same people own both bars, and The Sundeck is located above Attiqa.
 However, the only way to reach the bars is through a small door in the Queenstown Mall that can be tricky to find.

 Locals love this place, especially The Sundeck.
 It’s the best rooftop bar in Queenstown, and even in winter, you can enjoy the outdoor seating with the many fireplaces and heaters they have.
 Both bars are a little fancier than your typical bar in Queenstown and prices do reflect that.
-However, they have a large wine selection, and the cocktails and delicious.
-Also, on weekends you’ll be able to enjoy live music and a bit of a party in Queenstown.

 Come for sunset, dinner, or even a late-night party.
 Regardless, Attiqa and The Sundeck are favorites among Queenstown locals, so get there early, especially on Fridays and Saturday evenings!